Major Tom: Other references in popular culture

-British astronaut Timothy Peake was regularly referred to by the media as "Major Tim", during his tour of duty on board the ISS, 15 December 2015 - 18 June 2016, (Expeditions 46 and 47).
-This was a direct reference to Bowie's fictional astronaut.
-Peake was on the ISS at the time of Bowie's death and tweeted a tribute to him from there.
-In 2017, author Clive Gifford wrote a book aimed at children about Peake's time on board the ISS, titled "Ground Control to Major Tim: The Space Adventures of Major Tim Peake".
+British astronaut Tim Peake, a major in the Army Air Corps, was regularly referred to by the media as "Major Tim" during his time on board the ISS, referencing Bowie's fictional astronaut.
+Peake was on the ISS at the time of Bowie's death, tweeting a tribute to him from space.

 Video game designer, director, and producer Hideo Kojima's admiration for Bowie inspired several elements in the Metal Gear series.
 In the first mission of Metal Gear Solid 3: Snake Eater, the character Major Zero codenames himself Major Tom.